 Walking, taking the metro, or taking a bus, you will come to a roundabout where you have to take the northernmost exit.
 Leaving the roundabout, you'll pass a guarded gate at the bottom of a very steep road.
-You don't need to stop and check in here – just wave hello to the gate-person and follow the road up.
+You don't need to stop and check in here – just wave hello to the gate person and follow the road up.

 Continue up the road until you think that it may have ended, then follow it (up) a bit further.
 The road takes a left and flattens out as you begin to approach the Pedra da Gávea trailhead.

 When you reach the sign letting you know that you've arrived, check in at the hut and write down your information (date, time, name, phone number, address, number in group) for the very bored park employee (who will probably try to sell you water and Gatorade).
-NOTE: this gate is only open from 8:00 until and you may not be permitted to start your hike if you arrive to the trailhead after 14:00.
+NOTE: This gate is only open from 8:00 until and you may not be permitted to start your hike if you arrive at the trailhead after 14:00.
 The gate closes at 18:00.

 Now you can begin your hike.